 In the end of the novel, Jaydin and Nayomi discuss what to do with the world, now that they're basically omnipotent.
 They decide to use their power basically as Anarcho-Capitalist vigilantes.
 It doesn't even occur to them to institute a democracy.
 (The moral is a little weaker than I'd like it to be since they never saw an example of democracy to give them the idea.)
 Methods 1 and 2 are used.

 In chapter 4, the rebel children decide to try and steal some food from the government, mostly just as a symbolic defiance.
-This is exhibiting the virtue of Symbolicism.
+This is exhibiting the virtue of Ambition.
 Since they even end up convincing Nayomi to join them, it sends the message that this is right, since she is generally the stolid, prudent one who would be the most opposed to such a reckless plan.
 It also works out well.
 Actually, in hindsight I'm a little worried that having them convince Nayomi was too preachy.
-Using methods 3, 5, and 6 (I don't count method 1 becuase it was originally proposed by Mitilda, who is clearly portrayed as erring on the side of recklessness).
+Methods 3 and 6 used (I don't count method 1 becuase it was originally proposed by Mitilda, who is clearly portrayed as erring on the side of recklessness).

 The discussion of the metaphysics of the soul in chapter 9, prompted by a discussion about the moral ramifications of the realization that we don't actually know what happens to people after they die.
 This is the heaviest one as it employs the final technique I listed above, but I didn't go into the deep end of my beliefs.
 I stuck to simply defending the idea that people's souls can exist without their bodies.
 I hope nobody will drop the book because of that, but I think it's okay because it's so far in, and the belief still doesn't end up impacting the plot or anything.
 Methods 1 and 6 used.